floydhub/floyd-docs/docs/faqs/plans.md

 The Data Scientist plan is for, well, data scientists.
 It offers private projects/datasets and higher levels of [job concurrency](#what-is-job-concurrency) and storage.
 As in the Beginner Plan, it comes with 20 hours of CPU compute time per month.
 You can also purchase [Powerups](#powerups) to add GPU compute hours to supplement your plan.

+#### Teams Plan
+If you're on a data science team at work, then the Teams Plan is for you!
+The Teams Plan offers a centralized, secure hub for your entire team's model development, training, and deployment pipeline.
+The Teams plan includes consolidated billing, centralized usage tracking, collaborative experiment management, and roles-based permissioning.

 For more details on our different plans, visit our [pricing page](https://www.floydhub.com/pricing).